xmos/lib_camera/doc/rst/04_configuration.rst

   FPC-24 connector pinout

-Once we have a compatible sensor, user will need to adapt the Software.
+Once a compatible sensor is available, the user will need to adapt the software.

 By navigating to ``sensors/api/SensorBase.hpp``, the user will find the ``SensorBase`` class which is intended to be derived from.
 It doesn't have anything to do with a particular sensor, it only provides an API to do basic I2C communication with the sensor.